Free Preventive Care Available Now

 The new law no longer allows health plans to turn away children under the age of 19, including those with chronic conditions such as diabetes.
 All plans must allow families with children who have diabetes to enroll.
 Young adults, including those with diabetes, can stay on their parents' plan until age 26.

-The health care reform law will bring more benefits to people, including those with diabetes, starting next year.
+The health care reform law brought more benefits to people, including those with diabetes.

 - Adults with diabetes cannot be kept from enrolling in a health plan because of their condition.
 The same is true for people with other chronic conditions.

-- Health plans won't be able to charge premiums based on your health.
-This means plans won’t be able to increase your monthly premium simply because you have diabetes.
+- Health plans cannot charge premiums based on your health.
+This means plans can’t increase your monthly premium simply because you have diabetes.

-- Health plans will not be able to set a yearly limit on how much they pay for the cost of your care.
+- Health plans cannot set a yearly limit on how much they pay for the cost of your care.

 - If you don't have insurance through your employer, you can buy insurance through your state's Marketplace, also called an Exchange.
 The Marketplace compares plans and premiums and answers your questions.
 And depending on how much money you make in a year, you may be able to get help to pay for a health plan when you enroll through your state's Marketplace.